Luc Besson: Legacy and honours

+Besson won the Lumière Award for Best Director and the César Award for Best Director, for his film The Fifth Element (1997).
+He was nominated for Best Director and Best Picture César Awards for his films Léon: The Professional (1994) and The Messenger: The Story of Joan of Arc (1999).

 Among Besson's awards are the Brussels International Festival of Fantasy Film Critics Prize, Fantasporto Audience Jury Award-Special Mention, Best Director, and Best Film, for Le Dernier Combat in 1983; the Italian National Syndicate of Film Journalists Silver Ribbon-Best Director-Foreign Film, for La Femme Nikita, 1990; the Alexander Korda Award for Best British Film, Nil by Mouth, 1997; and the Best Director Cesar Award, for The Fifth Element, 1997.

 Besson was awarded the Inkpot Award in 2016.

-Film company

-In 2000, Besson superseded his production company by co-founding EuropaCorp with Pierre-Ange Le Pogam, with whom he had frequently worked since 1985.
-Le Pogam had then been Distribution Director with Gaumont.
-EuropaCorp has had strong growth based on several English-language films, with international distribution.
-It has production facilities in Paris, Normandy, and Hollywood, and is establishing distribution partnerships in Japan and China.